NickKelly1/blog-js-inheritance-the-dark-arts/readme.md

 ## Functions

-Functions are a regular JavaScript objects with additional [internal slots](https://tc39.es/ecma262/#sec-ecmascript-function-objects).
-Like regular objects they have properties and a `[[Prototype]]` internal slot, but unlike other objects they are callable thanks to a [`[[Call]]`](https://tc39.es/ecma262/#sec-ecmascript-function-objects-call-thisargument-argumentslist) internal method.
+Functions are a regular JavaScript objects, but with additional [internal slots](https://tc39.es/ecma262/#sec-ecmascript-function-objects).
+Like regular objects they have properties and a `[[Prototype]]` internal slot, but unlike other objects they are callable thanks to a [`[[Call]]` internal method](https://tc39.es/ecma262/#sec-ecmascript-function-objects-call-thisargument-argumentslist).

 Constructors are functions with some specific attributes.

 ## Enter: Constructors

-Constructor functions compliment prototypes by making prototype configuration and object creation and inialisation consistent.
+Constructor functions compliment prototypes by making prototype configuration and object creation and inialisation easy and consistent.
 Inheritance can still be achieved without constructors (for example with `Object.create`) but it's less common.

 Any non-arrow function (any function created with the `function` keyword) can be used as a constructor.
 All non-arrow functions have a `prototype` property, initialized to a new object with only one property `prototype.constructor` whose value is the constructor function.
 Note that a function's `prototype` property is NOT the same as that functions `[[Prototype]]` internal slot.